GET IN TOUCH

 Federal Exemptions

-The IRS calculates exemptions using Publication 1494, which considers filing status and dependents.
+The IRS calculates exemptions using Publication 1494, which takes into account filing status and dependents.
 Employers use these tables to determine the exempt portion of income.
 For example, a single filer with no dependents may only keep a small amount each week, while larger households receive higher exemptions.

 Comparison: Tax vs. Non-Tax Debt